Mohamedatta90/Accident-Severity-Prediction/README.md

 # Accident-Severity-Prediction
-Accident Seerity Prediction based on Accidents dataset in India
+Accident Severity Prediction based on Accidents dataset in India